garethnunns/cli-content-tracker/README.md

 6. debug
 7. silly

+### No Delete Option: -nd, --no-delete

+This will perform still insert and update records in AirTable, however will not remove them if they have been deleted in the local file system - handy if you are freeing up space on your local disk by deleting media but still want the reference in AirTable.

 ### Wipe Cache: -w, --wipe-cache

 There's a local cache built up in `./db` of the metadata of files so they don't have to keep getting queried via FFMpeg which is a tad computationally expensive, but if you need to rescan all files run with this option.
 Files will already be automatically scanned if they change size or the modified time changed.